 The citrus trade.
 Between the Azores & Britain, hear how it all began, 200 years later.

-Take a walk around the beautiful harbour and old town of Ponta Delgada and hear how the Azores built the citrus trade to Britain, changed gin and tonics forever as where California and Florida’s Original orange trees came from.
+Take a walk around the beautiful harbor and old town of Ponta Delgada and hear how the Azores built the citrus trade to Britain, changed gin and tonics forever, and learn where California and Florida’s Original orange and lemon trees came from.

-Take a walk around the city center and discover more about the old town and the impact that the citrus trade had on the Azores and the UK’s fasination with the citurus fruit.
+Take a walk around the city center with your guide Mr B and discover more about the old town and the impact that the citrus trade had on the Azores and the UK’s fascination with the citrus fruit.

 ‘Buy my fresh St Michael’s’ was a common streetseller’s cry, although it is doubtful that, like today, many customers would have known where ‘St Michael’s’ was.
 That place was the Azores.